MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-files-list.md

 ### Response

-Returns a list of alerts in JSON format.
+Returns a list of files in JSON format.

 ```json
 {